Mandatory Student Orientation

 - You can request a certain seat (aisle, window, exit row) and you might get it.
 Generally, the earlier you check in, the more availability there is.

-- Be sure to investigate options for your cell phones.
-Some providers have international plans.
+- Be sure to investigate options for your cell phones prior to departure for your program.
+Most providers have international plans.

 - Smart phone users should turn off their data plans so they don't get charged extra for roaming.